mcoutanche/github.io/_tabs/aboutme.md

 ## About me

-My name is Michael Coutanche, I am the Practice Lead for Azure at Cloud Direct, a top 1% Microsoft Partner and Azure Expert MSP based in the UK.
+My name is Michael Coutanche, I am the Practice Lead for Azure at Cloud Direct, a leading Microsoft Partner and Azure Expert MSP based in the UK.

 <img src="{{ site.baseurl }}/assets/img/bar.jpeg" alt="img-microsoft-michael">